 M-CS 408 Content Area Reading: Secondary (2) An examination of reading skills and instructional needs of secondary level students with emphasis on teaching and management techniques for a range of reading levels, including comprehensive strategies, basic study skills, coordination of reading instruction, and recreational reading.

-M-CS 409 Teaching Elementary Music (2) An examination of methods, materials, procedures, and curricula for Music Education majors to equip them to teach music in the elementary school.
+M-MU 409 Teaching Elementary Music (2) An examination of methods, materials, procedures, and curricula for Music Education majors to equip them to teach music in the elementary school.
 Emphasis is on developing foundational skills upon which an elementary music program may thrive.
 Students will receive an overview of music fundamentals, the child's voice, and directing.
 Prerequisite: M-CS 202 Elementary Methods and Materials

-M-CS 410 Teaching Secondary Music (2) A review of methods, materials, procedures, and curriculum for Music Education majors to equip them to teach music in the secondary school.
+M-MU 410 Teaching Secondary Music (2) A review of methods, materials, procedures, and curriculum for Music Education majors to equip them to teach music in the secondary school.
 Emphasis is given to the development, management, and organization of vocal and instrumental ensembles.
 Prerequisite: M-CS 206 Secondary Methods and Materials

 M-CS 412 Student Teaching Seminar (0) A practical discussion of topics related to teaching in the Christian school as final preparation for student teaching.
 Topics covered include discipline and classroom management techniques, adjustments and transitions into full-time teaching responsibilities, the cooperating teacher, the college supervisor, responsibilities of the student teacher, and placement practices.
 In addition, the seminar will function as an opportunity for reflective assessments following the student teaching experience.
 Prerequisite: Phase IV approval or permission by the program chair